CartoDB/observatory-extension/doc/discovery_functions.md

 #### Returns

-A TABLE containing the following properties
+A TABLE containing the following properties.
+Ignored properties are either artifacts from column metadata for internal use or have no meaning and are null.

 Key | Type | Description
 --- | ---- | -----------